-Prerequisites: 5.010 or 5.0101, 5.421 or 5.040 or 5.020, 10.001.
+Prerequisites: 5.421 or 5.040 or 5.020 or 8.171, 10.001.

 Mechanical properties of materials: tensile and compressive behaviour; hardness; testing machines.
-Statics of trames and machines.
+Statics of frames and machines.
 Unsymmetrical bending.
-Analysis of stress; analysis of strain; generalized hooke's Law.
+Analysis of stress; analysis of strain; generalized Hooke's Law.
 Thin-walled pressure vessels.
 Combined loads.
 Theories of failure.
 Stress concentrations and fatigue.
 Shear stress in beams; shear centre.
 Stability and buckling of columns.
-Solidification, Mechanical processing of metals.
+Solidification.
+Mechanical processing of metals.
 Phase equilibrium and its application to engineering materials.
 Fracture, creep, corrosion.